 Following dismal performances in 2013 and 2014, sentiments in the IPO market revived in 2015 and the parent of no-frills airline IndiGo played a key role in this revival through its INR3,017.1 crore IPO.
 This was enough for the company to secure a place in the list of biggest IPOs since 2010.

 InterGlobe Aviation, promoted by Rahul Bhatia and civil aviation veteran Rakesh Gangwal, brought the IPO in October 2015 in the price range of INR700 and INR765 per share.
 Like most big IPOs, retail investors were slightly cautious and rightly so since valuations were high and the company undertook some questionable decisions right before the IPO.

 Nevertheless, InterGlobe Aviation rewarded investors with 14.6% gains on the listing day as shares closed the day at INR877.25 per share and gained further strength over the next month.

 PNB Housing Finance

 Another high profile IPO in 2016 came from the housing finance arm of Punjab National Bank (PNB) which raised INR3,000 crore through its IPO priced in the range of INR750 and INR775 per share.
 Since the IPO came at a time when the stock market and sentiments were at a high, it garnered strong support from investors as subscription of 20.4 times indicates.
 Despite the high price, PNB Housing Finance IPO did not disappoint investors as shares recorded listing day gains of nearly 15% with first day closing price of INR891.15 per share.

-As we have seen above, listing gains of the biggest IPOs in India are not consistent and a lot depends on valuations and market sentiment.
+As we have seen above, listing gains of the biggest IPOs since 2010 are not consistent and a lot depends on valuations and market sentiment.
 These fundamentals are unlikely to change with the IPO of NSE.
 As the exchange inches closer to the much-awaited IPO, we will keep an eye on developments and bring our analysis.